share

 ABOUT THE CONTRIBUTOR

 is a writer and academic based in Glasgow.
-Her first book, Mother State — a political history of motherhood — is forthcoming from Allen Lane.
-Her poetry pamphlet Daddy Poem was shortlisted for the 2019 Ivan Juritz Prize; her latest, In the Pleasure Dairy, was published by Sad Press in 2020.
-She teaches English Literature at Durham University, and is a resident commissioning editor at MAP magazine.
+Her first book, Mother State – a political history of motherhood — is forthcoming from Allen Lane in 2024.
+She teaches in the English Studies department at Durham University.

 READ NEXT